biiaduartez/biiaduartez/README.md

  👋 Hello!
 Welcome to my Github profile.
- My name is SeuNomeAqui and my nickname is Bianca!
+ My name is Bianca and my nickname is Bia!

 ↳ fbia4020@gmail.com